microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraFeatureRolloutPolicy.md

 ```

-This command retrieves the policy for cloud authentication roll-out policy in Microsoft Entra ID.
+This example retrieves the policy for cloud authentication roll-out policy in Microsoft Entra ID.

+- `-Id` - Specify The unique identifier of the cloud authentication roll-out policy in Microsoft Entra ID.

 ### Example 3: Retrieves cloud authentication roll-out in Microsoft Entra ID with given Search String